What happens if I am signed off work during a sequestration or a Trust Deed?

 Being signed off work during a sequestration or a Trust Deed is worrying.
 If you’re concerned about what will happen, we can put your mind at rest by offering professional insight and advice.

-We work from four offices around Scotland – call one of our experts at Scotland Debt Solutions to arrange a same-day appointment to discuss your situation.
+We work from five offices around Scotland – call one of our experts at Scotland Debt Solutions to arrange a same-day appointment to discuss your situation.